EMBRYOPSIDA Pirani & Prado

 MYODOCARPACEAE Doweld Back to Apiales

-(Sclereids in phelloderm); (vessel elements with scalariform perforation plates, numerous thin bars - Delarbrea); septate fibres 0; libriform fibres with very thick walls; axial parenchyma apotracheal (and paratracheal), diffuse-in-aggregates; rays homogeneous; leaves pinnately compound (simple), lamina margin entire (serrate), venation brochidodromous, base with adaxial or lateral flange; pedicels articulated; K valvate, C imbricate; nucellus?; fruits terete, fleshy, endocarp thin, or dry, winged, carpophores free, secretory vesicles in mesocarp, endocarp with large oil ducts [different from vittae]; n = ?
+(Sclereids in phelloderm); (vessel elements with scalariform perforation plates, numerous thin bars - Delarbrea); fibres non-septate; libriform fibres with very thick walls; axial parenchyma apotracheal (and paratracheal), diffuse-in-aggregates; rays homogeneous; leaves pinnately compound (simple), lamina margin entire (serrate), venation brochidodromous, base with adaxial or lateral flange; pedicels articulated; K valvate, C imbricate; nucellus?; fruits terete, fleshy, endocarp thin, or dry, winged, carpophore free, undivided, secretory vesicles in inner pericarp; n = 12

 Chemistry, Morphology, etc. In wood anatomy Myodocarpus is perhaps more like Cornaceae than any other members of the Apiaceae-Araliaceae complex, but in other features it is more like Apiaceae (Rodrigues C. 1957).
 Myodocarpus has a number of distinctive features of the flower and in particular its schizocarp.
 The mericarps are beautiful little laterally-flattened samaras that at first sight are similar to those of Serjania.

 Some information is taken from Lowry (1986: Delarbrea), Raquet (2004: morphological phylogeny), Plunkett et al. (2004c: general) and Konstantinova and Yembaturova (2010: fruit anatomy); for wood anatomy, see Oskolski (1996).